JBEI/edd/README.md

 * Python <a name="Python"/>
     * Replace default OS X version of Python with the more up-to-date Homebrew version
     * `brew install python`
-    * May need to reload shell to see the proper Python version
+    * May need to relaunch the terminal to see the proper Python version
 * Replace default OS X version of OpenSSL <a name="OpenSSL"/>
     * `brew install OpenSSL`
 * [Pip][3] <a name="Pip"/>